sungwoonpark0502/NeatNote/README.md

 - **Advanced Filtering**: Filter tasks by category and priority using predicate filtering.
 This feature helps you quickly find and focus on specific tasks, improving your productivity.
 - **Persistent Storage**: Integrated with CoreData for reliable data persistence.
 Tasks are saved securely, ensuring that your data is always available and consistent.
 - **User-Friendly Interface**: Designed with an intuitive interface that includes dynamic lists and navigation.
 The user experience is enhanced with real-time updates and easy-to-use filtering options.
+- **Dark Mode**: Supports a sleek dark mode, offering a visually comfortable experience in low-light environments.
+Users can easily switch between light and dark themes based on their preference.
+- * Notifications**: Keeps the user ahead of the deadlines with notifications.
+Automatically receive reminders 1 hour and 1 day before each task's due date.

 ## Demonstration Video